 SATURNA SUSTAINABLE FUNDS

-At Saturna Capital, we view the consideration of ESG factors as essential in forming portfolios of high-quality companies better positioned to reduce risk and identify opportunities.
+At Saturna Capital, we view the consideration of ESG factors as essential to identifying opportunities and forming portfolios of high-quality companies better positioned to reduce risk.
 We believe that a thorough review of how a company addresses ESG issues provides an important indication of how that company will perform over time.

 Saturna is committed to analyzing an issuer’s strength through a holistic lens and believes that ESG investing must include identifying how a company addresses the key sustainability factors that materially impact its industry.
 We have developed a proprietary scoring system which provides an assessment of how well a company performs relative to a blend of its industry, sector, and country peers in each ESG category.
 Using a combination of negative and positive screening, Saturna’s analysts seek issuers who outperform their peers on a variety of ESG metrics.